firasmidani/amiga/docs/_posts/2020-03-24-organization.md

 1. Rows correspond to wells and columns correspond to time points.
 The cell values are the measured optical density in each well at a specific time point.
 2. First column will be the Well IDs.
 Each well ID must be an uppercase letter followed by a number (no spaces).
 3. Although AMiGA will ignore this row, the first row can correspond to the time points at which measurements were recorded.
+4. File must be saved as tab-delimited text file.

 <br />